White House talking to other possible Fed candidates: Kudlow

 Neither candidate’s name has been formally sent to the Senate, but Trump has pledged to do so.

-Economists and other critics have raised concerns about two Trump loyalists serving at what has traditionally been a nonpartisan financial entity.
+Cain has said the reason he was under attack as a nominee is because he is a conservative.
+Cain’s bid for president in 2012 was derailed by accusations of sexual harassment that he has repeatedly denied.

+“At the end of the day, it will probably be up to Herman Cain if he wants to stay in that process or not,” Kudlow said.

-Reporting by Alexandra Alper and Doina Chiacu; Writing by Susan Heavey; Editing by Chizu Nomiyama; Editing by David Alexander
+Reporting by Alexandra Alper and Doina Chiacu; Writing by Susan Heavey; Editing by David Alexander, Chizu Nomiyama and Susan Thomas